-Artificial regeneration of E. abyssinica species has been perceived to be difficult due to high mortality rate of indigenous tree seedlings in nursery (Magingo and Dick, 2001) in their study focused on miombo species.
+Artificial regeneration of E. abyssinica species has been perceived to be difficult due to high mortality rate of indigenous tree seedlings in nursery (Magingo and Dick, 2001).
+The study by Magingo and Dick, 2001 focused on miombo species.
 Mortality rate of E. abyssinica seedlings was minimal hence artificial regeneration proved to successful.
-The tree seedlings were exposed to weather effects implying that the nursery at BUSE, Zimbabwe Astra campus was in open air.
-Mortality was a result of pests and diseases and poor nursery management in terms of watering and weeding.
-Bognounou et al., (2010) stated that watering and weeding around the seedlings and protection against pests enhances seedling growth.
+The tree seedlings were exposed to weather effects implying that the nursery at Kingston farm in Zimbabwe was in open air.
+Mortality was also a result of pests and diseases and poor nursery management in terms of watering and weeding.
+Bognounou et al., 2010 stated that watering and weeding around the seedlings and protection against pests enhances seedling growth